pavlobaron/wpcorpus/README.md

 # wpcorpus - NLP corpus based on Wikipedia's full article dump

 wpcorpus is an "active" corpus for natural language processing.
 Active because it uses an index and not only text.
 And you will need some components in order to use it, so you can't just throw it onto your NLP library of choice.
-The implementation is in Python, though it would be easy to migrate it to whatever platform you like - based on the idea or even using some underlying technologies I use here.
+The implementation is in/for Python 2.7, though it would be easy to migrate it to whatever platform you like - based on the idea or even using some underlying technologies I use here.
 And the most important part of it being "active" is: I don't offer a download.
 You will have to create the corpus on your own, based on the instructions below.

 Paths and file names are configured directly in the scripts right now.
 Of course it makes sense to move the configuration to command line parameters.
 But, well, I didn't yet.